cdaringe/ampersand-family-meeting/README.md

     1. if you're installing `npm` deps in a gazillion packages, woof.  that can be slow.  i use nolan lawson's [local-npm](https://github.com/nolanlawson/local-npm) because it's dope!

 # TODO
-- --no-fork has no means of passing up the forked url
+- --no-fork has no means of passing up the forked url.  cache fork urls